 - Become more aware of the importance of listening

 - Gain awareness on their listening behaviors

 This will happen through conversations one topic at a time, with guides, how-to’s, explanations, and tips on setting up and conduct a listening event and respectful conversations.
-This year we will extend the conversation to the whole world.
-How do we do that?

 How can you participate?